How to Design a Bubble Tea Menu

-Instead focus on 10 or so flavors and offer them in a variety of different categories, milk tea, smoothies, fruit tea, etc.
+Instead, focus on 10 or so flavors and offer them in a variety of different categories, milk tea, smoothies, fruit tea, etc.

 Your fonts and colors should also reflect what kind of store you have and you’ll want to clearly put your drinks into different categories.
 This will help your customers easily choose what they want.
 Finally, pricing should be similar to bubble tea shops near you and it should be simple and easy to understand.
-You can design one yourself, higher a freelancer or use an online template.
+You can design one yourself, hire a freelancer, or use an online template.

 Bubble Tea Menu Design Colors

 The design for your menu should match the concept of your bubble tea shop and your personality.
 If you are an out-going fun shop then you can use bright colors and fun shapes to show a relaxed mood and atmosphere.
 But if you are going for a more serious vibe then you can use colors that are more traditional.
-Either way you should have the colors match the theme and color of your logo.
+Either way, you should have the colors match the theme and color of your logo.

 Your fonts should also match the logo and theme of your store.
 Try not to get too fancy with cursive fonts, instead stick to easy to read, clear fonts that are not too distracting for your customer.

 Descriptions also might be necessary for some of your menu items, especially if bubble tea is new to your area.
-But still be sure to keep them simple.
+But still, be sure to keep them simple.

 Bubble Tea with Ice Cream